 More than 67% of the Burundi population live below the poverty threshold.
 The country has fairly low economic growth and suffers from a high level of inflation.
 It is also one of the most densely populated African countries.
 It is ranked 184th out of 187 countries on the Human Development Index (UNDP 2014).

 In terms of health, the statistics concerning the level of neonatal mortality and maternal mortality in Burundi are extremely worrying.
 Pathologies linked to pregnancy and giving birth are the third cause of registered deaths in hospitals for people over 15 years old.
-Many women suffer from obstetric fistula following a difficult labour, and lose their lives after giving birth.
+Many women suffer from obstetric fistula following a difficult labour, or die in childbirth.

 In terms of mortality, women and children under five pay a heavy price.
-Chronic diseases such as AIDS, tuberculosis, diabetes, high blood pressure, asthma, heart disease, mental illness, together with physical violence - sexual, accidents on public highways, war – are the causes of numerous physical and intellectual disabilities.
+Chronic diseases such as AIDS, tuberculosis, diabetes, high blood pressure, asthma, heart disease, mental illness, together with physical violence - sexual, accidents on public highways and war – are the causes of numerous physical and intellectual disabilities.

 Furthermore, since 1993, the political instability and insecurity in the region has led to massive population movements: there are thousands of refugees, mainly from the Democratic Republic of Congo but also internally displaced persons.
 Since April 2015, as a result of the political instability affecting the country, hundreds of thousands of Burundians have fled the country and sought refuge in Tanzania, Rwanda, the Democratic Republic of Congo, and Uganda.